What Plug Do You Need for Japan? (+ Bonus Travel Tips for First-Timers)

 - Type B plug: This is also a flat, two-pronged plug but includes a grounding pin.
 While Type B outlets exist, they are not as widely used as Type A.

-Will You Need a Plug Adapter for Japan?
+Do You Need a Plug Adapter in Japan?

-Whether or not you need a plug adapter depends on where you're coming from:
+Whether or not you need an adapter depends on where you're travelling from:

-- If you’re from Europe, the UK, Australia, or other countries: Your plugs are likely different (e.g., Type C, G, or I).
-You’ll need a universal travel adapter that works with Type A outlets.
+- From Europe, the UK, Australia, or elsewhere: Your plugs (like Type C, G, or I) won’t fit in Japanese outlets.
+You’ll need a universal travel adapter that supports Type A plugs — ideally one that also handles voltage conversion if needed.

 What Voltage Does Japan Use?